awsdocs/amazon-redshift-management-guide/doc_source/generating-iam-credentials-configure-jdbc-odbc.md

 For more information, see [JDBC and ODBC Options for Creating Database User Credentials](jdbc-and-odbc-options-for-database-credentials.md)\.
 Identity Provider: Azure AD
 For **User** and **Password**, enter your IdP user name and password\.
-For **Cluster ID** and ** Region**, enter the cluster ID and region of your Amazon Redshift cluster\.
+For **Cluster ID** and ** Region**, enter the cluster ID and AWS Region of your Amazon Redshift cluster\.
 For **Database**, enter the database that you created for your Amazon Redshift cluster\.
 Provide IdP details:
       + **IdP Tenant**

-        The tenant used for Microsoft Azure AD\.
+        The tenant used for Azure AD\.
       + **Azure Client Secret**

-        The client secret of the Amazon Redshift enterprise app in Microsoft Azure\.
+        The client secret of the Amazon Redshift enterprise app in Azure\.
       + **Azure Client ID**

-        The client ID \(application ID\) of the Amazon Redshift enterprise app in Microsoft Azure\.
+        The client ID \(application ID\) of the Amazon Redshift enterprise app in Azure\.
 \(Optional\) Provide details for options that the ODBC driver uses to call the `GetClusterCredentials` API operation:
       + **DbUser**
       + **User AutoCreate**